awfaa/studyzone_project/README.md

 * Flashcard - This modul enable the user to get interactive with flashcard study method.
 By using this app, the user can perform CRUD operation on this app such as Create, Read, Update and Delete the Flashcard titles, description and the flashcards itself.

-* Schedule - In schedule, users can input  class information such as course code, subject, lecturer and time.
-They also can customize their own preferred study time apart from class hours.
+* Schedule - In schedule, users can input  class information such as course code, subject, day and time, location.
 From there, it will showcase an overview of the week to keep users in check.

 * Study Tracker - Users may get a graphic breakdown of  study hours using a timer.
 Users will quickly gain a better picture of how much time devote to each course or activity within the course if they keep track of study hours.